jsrn/jsrn.github.io.old/_posts/2014-01-01-a-new-year-of-coding.md

 ---
 {% include JB/setup %}

 Some time this year, I realised that my progress as a developer was stagnating.
-Rather than settle for coasting, maintaining my current skill level, and doing "okay" at my job, I have resolved to make the transition from being an adequate developer to being a <strike>good</strike> slightly more adequate developer.
+Rather than settle for coasting, maintaining my current skill level, and doing "okay" at my job, I resolved to make the transition from being an adequate developer to being a <strike>good</strike> slightly more adequate developer.

 Since making the decision to bring myself up to speed with the latest and greatest of web development, I have felt... worse.
 It seems like there are so many tools, languages, and frameworks that you need to know to be considered a "competent" web developer.
 It's all a bit much!